couchbase/kubernetes/README.md

 --server-add-password password
 ```

 ## Todo

-* Is it possible to expose Couchbase Server as a "service" to Sync Gateway?
 * Replace individual pods with a Replication Controller
+* Create sync gateway which connects to Couchbase Server (cb service might be needed)
+* Use local etcd rather than external etcd

 ## References